Bike Across Belgium

 The Outside Magazine Award-Winning Addition to our “Bike Across” Tour Collection

 In Belgium, the beer culture is at a level of refinement, depth and complexity that easily rivals any renown wine region.
 There are 1,130+ beers brewed in Belgium.
 In addition to six Trappist ales and other abbey beers, it churns out lagers such as Stella Artois and Jupiler.
 Tipplers can also choose from an array of wheat beers, brown ales, red beers, golden ales, saison beers based on old farmhouse recipes, and any number of regional brews.
 Our Belgium bike tour gives you access to more boutique breweries than any other European bicycle tour.
 This is a dream cycling vacation!

 - Visit Luxembourg, Belgium and the Netherlands by bike

-- Pedal some of the “muurs” (walls) featured on the Tour of Flanders, one of the most charming pro cycling races in the world
+- Pedal some of the “muren” (walls) featured on the Tour of Flanders, one of the most charming pro-cycling races in the world

-- Visiting Bruges, often compared to Venice for its canals and Florentine touch
+- Visit Bruges, often compared to Venice for its canals and Florentine touch

 Day by Day